This post may contain affiliate or referral links which means we may earn a sales commission. Please see our full affiliate disclosure here.

 Another option is to raise the baby gate a few inches from the ground for the cat to crawl under.
-If you have a dog the same size as your cat, you can place a chair or some other object next to the gate for your cat to jump on to get over the gate easier.
+If you have a dog the same size as your cat, you can place a chair or another object next to the gate for your cat to jump on to get over the gate more easily.

 Baby gates come in different sizes with different features.
-Below are some popular options that will be a great choice for keeping your dog away from the box.
+Below are some popular options that will be great for keeping your dog away from the box.

 Carlson Extra Wide Walkthrough Pet Gate